Deybacsi/asciiclock/docs/README.md

 ## Install & compile

 You'll need a linux console and a C++ compiler.
 No. It will not run on Windows.
-(It could on Windows Subsystem for Linux, or in a virtual machine)
+(It can run on Windows Subsystem for Linux, or in a virtual machine)

 ```
 git clone https://github.com/Deybacsi/asciiclock.git
 cd asciiclock
 ./run.sh
 ```

 Or you can compile it manually, if it's easier for you :)

 ## Extras